 When I draft letters, I avoid emotional accusations, sarcasm, or personal attacks and let my explanation of the law and my evidence drive the letter.
 That does not mean that an enforcement letter should not, in some circumstances, be strong condemnations of the actions taken by an infringer.
 It does, however, mean that even when writing a scathing enforcement letter, it should always be written with professionalism and pose without resorting to name-calling or unfounded accusations or threats.
 It should also be well-formatted and checked for both spelling and grammar.
 I always treat enforcement letters with the same attention and care that I give court filings and other official documents.

 Many brand owners on Amazon will attempt to enforce their trademarks without the assistance of an attorney and are quickly frustrated by the lack of helpful responses from the infringing sellers and from Amazon’s legal department.
 I would encourage every brand owner to at least talk with a trademark attorney with experience in Amazon listing hijacking and other Amazon trademark matters to see if the attorney’s services could fit into the company’s budget.
 Ultimately the legal argument is what will drive infringers and Amazon to take action, and in many cases, only a lawyer with specific knowledge of Amazon will be able to draft the most effective legal argument for each seller.
-At Gerben Law Firm, we represent Amazon sellers in these matters and offer free consultations.
+At Gerben IP, we represent Amazon sellers in these matters and offer free consultations.
 Please give us a call or send us a message through our website to talk about your individual issues and see if our affordable legal services fit into your enforcement budget.